-If you’ve been denied long term disability benefits, the decision to hire an attorney to fight the denial is perhaps the most important decision you can make.
-Retaining the right disability lawyer – one with the experience, skills and resources to fight powerful and well-funded insurance companies – can have a tremendous impact on your case.
+If you’ve been denied long term disability benefits, hiring an attorney is perhaps the most important decision you can make.
+Choosing the right lawyers for disability claims, with the experience, skills and resources to fight powerful and well-funded insurance companies, can have a huge impact on your case.

 For over 20 years, our law firm has helped the disabled take on the nation’s most powerful insurance companies.

 Was Your Disability Claim Denied for Private or Group Disability Insurance?

 There are two types of disability insurance coverage and the laws that apply in each type are very different.
 We can assist you in either case:

 Group disability is provided by or purchased through your employer, and is the most common form of disability insurance.
 If your claim is under a group policy, it will be governed by federal ERISA law (Employee Retirement Income Security Act).

 Unfortunately, ERISA law protects and favors insurance companies, not disabled claimants.
 To win these claims, your lawyer needs a deep knowledge of ERISA and a background of success in ERISA claim denials.
 To learn more, read about group disability regulations and how our ERISA disability insurance lawyers are able to assist you.